Ansharrmaa/Crop-Record-Manager-AP/README.md

-🌾 Crop Record Manager API
-A simple RESTful API built with Node.js, Express.js, and MongoDB (via Mongoose) to manage crop records.
+A lightweight RESTful API developed using Node.js, Express.js, and MongoDB (with Mongoose) for managing crop records.

-Supports:
+Supported operations:
-✅ Create new crop
+✅ Add new crop record
-✅ View all crops
+✅ Retrieve all crop records
-✅ Delete a crop by ID
+✅ Remove a crop by its ID

 🚀 Features

-Add a new crop record (POST /api/crops)
+Create a crop record: POST /api/crops

-View all crop records (GET /api/crops)
+Retrieve all crop records: GET /api/crops

-Delete a crop record by ID (DELETE /api/crops/:id)
+Delete a crop record by ID: DELETE /api/crops/:id

-Each crop record has:
+Each crop entry includes:

-type → type of crop (e.g., Wheat, Rice)
+type – type of crop (e.g., Wheat, Rice)

-yield → yield in units
+yield – yield amount in units

-harvestDate → date of harvest
+harvestDate – date the crop was harvested

 🧰 Tech Stack

 Node.js

 Express.js

-MongoDB with Mongoose
+MongoDB (with Mongoose)

-dotenv for managing environment variables
+dotenv for environment configuration

-Postman for testing
+Postman for API testing